Eventyrland

 Eventyrland (English: It's Only Make Believe) is a Norwegian film from 2013.
 The film was directed by Arild Østin Ommundsen, who was also responsible for the script, cinematography, and editing.
 Filming lasted over 18 months, which is an unusually long time.
 The film's music was composed by Thomas Dybdahl.
 The film's main character, Jenny, is portrayed by Silje Salomonsen in her first lead role in a Norwegian film.
 The film alternates between being an intense thriller and a love story.

 The film won the prize for best cinematography in the 2013 Amanda Awards and the prizes for best director and best producer at the 2013 Kanon Awards, all honoring Arild Østin Ommundsen.

 Plot

-Jenny is a woman that has just gotten out after serving a sentence in prison.
+Jenny is a woman who has just gotten out after serving a sentence in prison.
 Her dream is to build a home for herself and her daughter.
 It becomes difficult when the past threatens to catch up with her.
 The difficult choices that will decide absolutely everything force themselves on her and require drastic action from Jenny.
 This is a story about a murder that should never have happened, about friends one should never trust, and about a debt that only increases with each installment.
 It is an existence in which Jenny has lost everything, but she still has everything to gain: her daughter.